gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * generalize the semantics to make it applicable for CDS features not found in SQL: sub structures, associations, extensions, …
-* find argument positions which are "similar" to arguments positions with a given name resolution semantics – we then apply the same semantics to the "new" argument positions
+* find argument positions which are "similar" to argument positions with given name resolution semantics – we then apply the same semantics to the "new" argument positions

 As an example for the latter,